-It was a 1930 oil gusher ideal for Hollywood newsreels as the Great Depression loomed.
+The 1930 geyser of “black gold” was ideal for Hollywood newsreels as the worst of the Great Depression loomed.
 NBC Radio rushed to cover efforts to control the “Wild Mary Sudik” blow-out and gusher.
 Within a week the struggle to contain the Oklahoma City oilfield well made headlines worldwide.

-The Mary Sudik No. 1 well erupted after striking a high-pressure formation about 6,500 feet beneath the state capital.
+The Mary Sudik No. 1 well had erupted after striking a high-pressure formation about 6,500 feet beneath the Sudik farm.
 The Indian Territory Illuminating Oil Company’s well flowed for 11 days before being brought under control.

-“At about 6:30 the morning of March 26, 1930, the crew of roughnecks drilling a well on the property of Vincent Sudik paused in their work,” the program begins about the well, which is near I-240 and Bryant Street in present day Oklahoma City.
-“The tired drillers had been waiting for daylight to continue their work,” the audio tape notes.
+“At about 6:30 the morning of March 26, 1930, the crew of roughnecks drilling a well on the property of Vincent Sudik paused in their work,” the program begins about the well drilled near present day I-240 and Bryant Street in Oklahoma City.
+“The tired drillers had been waiting for daylight to continue their work,” the audio tape noted.

 “Wild Mary Sudik” Daily Updates

-On April 6, Floyd Gibbons of NBC Radio — who regularly broadcasted about the Oklahoma City well — on April 6, 1930, reported that after two unsuccessful attempts, the well was closed with a two-ton “overshot” cap.
+Floyd Gibbons of NBC Radio — who regularly broadcasted about the Oklahoma City well — on April 6, 1930, reported that after two unsuccessful attempts, the roaring well finally was closed with a two-ton “overshot” cap.

 An Associated Press article described the “clever equipment” required to control the well without sparking a fire — a “double die was screwed into four inches of casing threads…a clever ball-shaped contrivance, called a fantail, was used to affix the double die to the casing.”